Profit-Taking in Tech Pushes Nasdaq From Record Heights

-U.S. equities melted higher at the open, setting a new intra-day record high on a continuation of July’s month-to-date volatility-free meltup, before an inexplicable bout of selling pressure materialized.
+U.S. equities melted higher at the open, setting a new intraday record high on a continuation of July’s month-to-date volatility-free meltup, before an inexplicable bout of selling pressure materialized.
 Like, out of the blue.
 As if someone flipped the switch.

 I told my Investorplace editor, jokingly, that someone must’ve front run the Amazon.com, Inc. (NASDAQ:AMZN) earnings due to hit after the close.
 And now, with AMZN down 3% after hours after missing, that’s not such a farfetched conclusion to be honest.